cinar/config2/README.md

 ./main
 ```

 Use the ParseEnvironmentVariables function to parse the environment variables.
 The function takes a prefix for the environment variables.
-Please set it to empty string oif no prefix needed.
+Please set it to empty string if no prefix needed.

 ```Golang
 ParseEnvironmentVariables("test_", config)